-The PlaysLike distance feature accounts for elevation changes on the course, wind speed, wind direction, and air density by showing the adjusted distance to the green (PlaysLike Distance Factors, page 25).
+The PlaysLike distance feature accounts for elevation changes on the course, wind speed, wind direction, and air density by showing the adjusted distance to the green.
 During a round, you can tap a distance to the green to view the PlaysLike distance.
+You can swipe up or press \bigcirc to see how much the distance has changed due to each of the factors.

-TIP: You can configure what data is factored into the PlaysLike adjustments in the activity settings (PlaysLike Settings, page 26).
+TIP: You can configure what data is factored into the PlaysLike adjustments in the activity settings (PlaysLike Settings, page 23).